 “If you’re experiencing GI symptoms that you think are related to stress,” Swanson says, “try first addressing the factors in your life that you think may be causing your stress.”

 One way to do that is to get professional help.
-Rush On Demand virtual care offers stress support through video visits.
+Rush virtual urgent care offers stress support through video visits.
 You can talk with a provider about your stress-related symptoms and receive support and, if needed, referrals.